-Chelsea is the primary contact for the program, managing end-to-end student support, program management, admissions, faculty support, and event management.
-Chelsea has previously worked for UW's Addictions Drug & Alcohol Institute and the Office of Educational Assessment, and has spent over 12 years collectively working in higher education and the community non-profit field.
+Chelsea serves as the primary contact for the program, managing end-to-end student support, program management, admissions, faculty support, and event management.
+With a strong background in both higher education and community health, Chelsea is passionate about supporting student success and demystifying institutional processes.
+Past roles with UW's Addictions Drug & Alcohol Institute and the Office of Educational Assessment along with Chelsea's current role have equipped them with a deep understanding of UW's policies and processes.